pogipop/cloudron/docs/references/selfhosting.md

 ## Domain setup

+## Choose Domain

 Once the setup script completes, the server will reboot, then visit your server by its IP address (`https://ip`) to complete the installation.

 The setup website will show a certificate warning.
 Accept the self-signed certificate and proceed to the domain setup.

+Currently, only Second Level Domains are supported.
+For example, `example.com`, `example.co.uk` will work fine.
+Choosing a domain name at any other level like `cloudron.example.com` will not work.

 ### Route 53